 Copyright exists (the legal term is 'subsists') for a limited period of time, known as 'the term' of protection (also known as the duration of copyright protection); therefore copyright lives and dies.
 Literary, dramatic, musical and artistic works are protected for the author's lifetime plus 70 years.
 The period of 70 years runs from the end of the calendar year of the death of the author.
 Other classes of copyright work have shorter terms of protection (see sections 12 to 15 of the Copyright, Designs and Patents Act 1988 via the link in 'Key legislation' below).

 It is an infringement to copy someone else's copyright material without permission and unauthorised use could result in civil action in a court.

 It is also a criminal offence to copy or knowingly deal in infringing copies of copyright works.

-Licensing bodies and collective management organisations (also known as collecting societies) can agree licences with users on behalf of owners and collect any royalties the owners are owed.
-More information on collective management organisations (opens in a new window) is available on the GOV.UK website.
+Licensing bodies and collective management organisations (CMOs, also known as collecting societies) can agree licences with users on behalf of owners and collect any royalties the owners are owed.
+More information on collective management organisations is available on the GOV.UK website.

 Design rights are automatic rights that protect the article from first creation, like copyright.
-A 2D design is automatically protected for three years, while a 3D design is automatically protected for 15 years.
+A 2D design is automatically protected for three years, while a 3D design is automatically protected for 15 years in the UK.

 this 'grace period' for design registration should be contrasted to patent registration where any 'prior disclosure' is fatal to an application to register a patent.